 Pla an Objective Alternative 1 Alternative 2 Alternative 3 7.
-To retain and where possible enhance the natural environment including protecting and improving areas of open space and landscaping.
+To require that security measures on commercial frontages are of an appropriate quality of design.
 Business as usual.
 Do not produce an SPD and rely solely on Local Plan Policies.
 Produce and adopt an SPD offering detailed policy guidance.
 Produce informal guidance on an ad hoc basis.
 8. To provide guidance regarding changes to shop- front design, attachment of security features, and positioning and design of signage.
 Business as usual.
 Do not produce an SPD and rely solely on Local Plan Policies.
 Produce and adopt an SPD offering detailed policy guidance.
 Produce information on 'good design.'
+9. To retain and where possible enhance the natural environment, by protecting areas of landscape value and minimising any disturbance to protected species.
+Business as usual.
+Do not produce an SPD and rely solely on Local Plan Policies.
+Produce and adopt an SPD offering detailed policy guidance.
+Produce informal guidance on an ad hoc basis.